 Missed dose

+For patients on a maintenance dose of 150 mg

-If a dose is missed, administer as soon as possible before the day of the next scheduled dose, and then resume usual weekly dosing schedule.
+If a dose is missed, the missed dose should be administered as soon as possible before the day of the next scheduled dose, and then usual 150 mg subcutaneous weekly dosing schedule (same schedule as prior to the missed dose or new schedule based on date of administration of missed dose) should be resumed.

 If the missed dose is more than 13 days after the last dose, then a loading dose of 300 mg by subcutaneous injection should be administered followed thereafter by a resumption of 150 mg by subcutaneous injection once weekly.

+For patients on a maintenance dose of 300 mg

+If one or more doses are missed, the missed dose should be administered as soon as possible, and then the usual 300 mg subcutaneous weekly dosing schedule (same schedule as prior to the missed dose or new schedule based on date of administration of missed dose) should be resumed.

 Switching to Hympavzi

-Switching from prophylactic factor replacement therapy to Hympavzi: Prior to initiation of Hympavzi, patients should discontinue treatment with clotting factor concentrates (factor VIII or factor IX concentrates).
-Patients can initiate Hympavzi at any time after discontinuing clotting factor concentrates.
+Switching from prophylactic factor replacement therapy or bypassing agents to Hympavzi: Prior to initiation of Hympavzi, patients should discontinue treatment with clotting factor concentrates (factor VIII or factor IX concentrates) or bypassing agents (e.g. recombinant FVIIa [rFVIIa] or activated prothrombin complex concentrate [aPCC]).
+Patients can initiate Hympavzi at any time after discontinuing clotting factor concentrates or bypassing agents.

-Switching from non-factor-based haemophilia medicinal products to Hympavzi: No clinical study data are available to guide converting patients from non-factor-based medicinal products to marstacimab.
+Switching from non-factor-based haemophilia medicinal products to Hympavzi: No clinical study data are available to guide converting patients from other non-factor-based medicinal products to marstacimab.
 Although a washout period has not been studied, one approach is to allow an adequate washout period (at least 5 half-lives) of the prior agent based on labelled half-life before initiating treatment with Hympavzi.
-Haemostatic support with clotting factor concentrates may be needed during the switch from other non-factor-based haemophilia medicinal products to Hympavzi.
+Haemostatic support with clotting factor concentrates or bypassing agents may be needed during the switch from other non-factor-based haemophilia medicinal products to Hympavzi.

 Special populations